 Going fully passwordless

-This is one of many challenges solved by Transmit Security’s BindIDTM, a FIDO2-certified biometric authentication service.
-You can now secure, simplify and speed user sign-ins, while providing fluid omnichannel identity experiences.
-Only BindID makes it effortless to integrate passwordless authentication, so you can prevent account takeovers and cut related costs sooner than you’d think.
+This is one of many challenges solved by Transmit Security BindID™️ a cloud-based FIDO2-certified authentication service.
+You can now secure, simplify and speed customer logins, while providing fluid omnichannel identity experiences.
+Only BindID eliminates passwords and makes it effortless to integrate passwordless authentication, so you can prevent customer account takeovers and cut related costs sooner than you’d think.